 The intention that a person must have in order to acquire a domicile of choice in a country is the intention to make his home indefinitely in that country.

-10. Domicile in a union
+10. Domicile in union

 A person who is, in accordance with the rules of the common law as modified by this Act, domiciled in a union but is not, apart from this section, domiciled in any particular one of the countries that together form the union is domiciled in that one of those countries with which he has for the time being the closest connection.